Are Sweepstakes Casinos Legal in the U.S.? State-by-State Guide (March 2026)

 Decorative image

-State-by-State Legality of Sweepstakes Casinos (September 2025)
+State-by-State Legality of Sweepstakes Casinos (March 2026)

 Sweepstakes casinos remain legal in most U.S. states.
 However, recent legislative activity has led to new prohibitions in a few states.
 Below is the most accurate and up-to-date breakdown.